dashkevych/sortable-wordpress-plugin/readme.txt

 = How to change order? =

 1. In Block editor, select Sortable within List View.
-2. In Block sidebar, select either Newest to oldest or Oldest to newest within the Order settings section.
+2. In Block sidebar, select either the "Newest to Oldest" or "Oldest to Newest" option from the dropdown menu within the Order settings section.

 = What blocks to use inside Sortable? =

 Sortable block supports only Sortable Entry block as inner content.
-It's not possible to add any other blocks to main container of Sortable block.
+It's not possible to add any other blocks to the main container of Sortable block.

 = What blocks to use inside Sortable Entry? =

-Sortable Entry block supports following blocks: Sortable Date, Heading, Paragraph, Media-Text, Group, Columns.
+Sortable Entry block supports the following blocks: Sortable Date, Heading, Paragraph, Media-Text, Group, Columns.

 == Screenshots ==